fluffypancakes159/FinalProject2/README.md

 - The 'S' and 'O' squares are places you can go to heal up.
 - The '\*' square gives you free EXP when you interact with it.

+Keep in mind: the difficulty also increases the further you are from the starting tile!

 ## Battling

 As stated above, this game is a typing exercise.